 Abstract

 With the advancement of touchscreen technology and the increasing prevalence of touch-based and “smart” technology, everyday objects have the potential to take on additional functionality.
 Our project explores a cost-effective way of bringing the functionality of a drum kit and light controller into a tabletop surface.
 Much like a traditional “analog” drum kit, our audiovisual tactile table (AVTT) uses the vibrations caused by the impact of a drum stick or user’s finger or fist to create sound.
 However, unlike a traditional kit which amplifies the vibrations inside the hollow body of the drums, the AVTT uses an array of vibration sensors built into a single surface to detect the hit of a drum stick or finger, and an embedded computer, such as the NI myRIO, to detect variation in the time that the vibration takes to register on each sensor.
 Using the variation in time to triangulate the location where the user hit the surface, and associating a stored sound file to each location, the single drumming surface can be broken up into individual sounding drum pads, much like how a single touch screen can have many digital keys or icons.
-In addition, a matrix of LEDs built into the surface will light up in accordance with where and how hard the the surface is hit.
+In addition, a matrix of LEDs built into the surface will light up in accordance with where and how hard the surface is hit.
 By running frequency analysis on the output signal, we will create a visualization of the spectrum using a matrix of LEDs or a LCD.
 The end result is an audio visualizer built into an everyday surface that allows the user to create a wide array of entertaining sound-light combinations with more possible sounds than a traditional drum kit and a mere fraction of the space.
 By changing the sound files associated with each location on the drum surface, and by varying the rhythms played by the user, each performance has the potential to be unique.

 Background

 We have been experimenting with signal analysis since our first electrical engineering classes and wanted our Capstone project to be a culmination of previous projects.
 When brainstorming, our group’s ideas kept coming back to sound or music, detecting vibration, and frequency analysis.
-We therefore decided to see how complex it would be to make an ordinary surface (ie: plexiglass) react like a touchscreen using vibrations instead of capacitive sensing.
+We therefore decided to see how complex it would be to make an ordinary surface (ie: Plexiglas) react like a touchscreen using vibrations instead of capacitive sensing.
 In addition, we wanted to have some exciting features and therefore decided to add an audiovisual component to our project.
 Beyond the proof of concept that it is possible to make an innovative tactile surface, our device will also have an interactive fun factor.

 We were unable to find any existing devices that match our project, making our device truly innovative.
 Furthermore we were able to gage that table touchscreens are very expensive ($2000-$10000) and the price estimate for our device is less than $100.
 Compared to existing touch technology, our project would be drastically cheaper.